 The grade 12 biology course is designed to connect concepts from biological inheritance to the diversity of life on Earth.
-Topics covered include the molecular basis of genetic inheritance and related societal and ethical issues, observable patterns of genetic inheritance, evolutionary theory and how scientists organize and classify the diverse forms of life.
+Topics covered include the molecular basis of the structure and function of DNA and Protein, related societal and ethical issues, observable patterns of genetic inheritance, evolutionary theory and how scientists organize and classify the diverse forms of life.
 Completion of Biology 11 is recommended.